Onslip/hawk/README.md

 Hapi later de-supported the library, after releasing version 8.0.0.
 It has since been moved to `mozilla/hawk` and is again released as `hawk`.
 All of the intermediate versions are also relased as `hawk`.
+This fork is `@onslip/hawk`, since Mozilla has archived the original repository.

 Changes are represented in GitHub releases on this repository.